 |Cookie Name||Expiration Time||Description|

 |_ga||2 years||Used to distinguish users.|

 |_gat||1 minute||Used to throttle request rate.
 If Google Analytics is deployed via Google Tag Manager, this cookie will be named _dc_gtm_|

 |AMP_TOKEN||30 seconds to 1 year||Contains a token that can be used to retrieve a Client ID from AMP Client ID service.
 Other possible values indicate opt-out, inflight request or an error retrieving a Client ID from AMP Client ID service.|

 Cookies are also used elsewhere on the site, including by the content management system we use, WordPress.
 These improve things by remembering settings, so you don’t have to keep re-entering them whenever you visit a new page, log in or leave a comment.

-Our cookies aren’t used to identify you personally.
-They’re just here to make the site work better for you.
+Our cookies are here to make the site work better for you.
 Indeed, you can manage and/or delete these small files as you wish.
 To learn more about cookies and how to manage them, visit AboutCookies.org.